adjacentlink/emex/emex.md

 8. FAILED: An EMOE enters the FAILED state from the QUEUED state when emexd is unable to start the EMOEs container.

-\bigskip

 Once an EMOE reaches the RUNNING state, it opens control and monitor endpoints for control and monitoring by the client.
-These *accessors* endpoints are signaled from the Daemon to the Client in the EMEXD reply messages.
+These *accessors* endpoints are signaled from the Daemon to the Client in `listEmoesReply` message.
 The `emexcontainerd` endpoint is the access point for controlling Platform traffic flows, position, antenna pointing and pair-wise pathloss.
-These manipulations are performed vie the Scenario API messages defined by emexscenario.proto.
+These manipulations are performed via the Scenario API messages defined by emexscenario.proto.

-The EMOE lifecycle then is characterized by an initial transaction to start the EMOE via the EMEXD API, a period of runtime manipulations via the Scenario API, and finally stopping the EMOE again via the EMEXD API.
+The EMOE lifecycle then is characterized by an initial transaction to start the EMOE via the EMEXD API, a period of runtime manipulations via the Scenario API and finally stopping the EMOE again via the EMEXD API.
 The following diagram illustrates this sequence orchestrated by the `emex run` command discussed later.

 ![EMOE Lifecycle Sequence](doc/emex-synchronous-emulation-sequence.png){#emex-lifecycle-sequence}

-\pagebreak

 ## Getting Started